OpenHybridSim/OpenHybridSim-code/README.md

 3) check out or download this project <OpenHybridSim-code> and import it into the IDE.

-4) run the test suite file under the <test> folder to make sure all tests are passed, which means the development environment has been properly set up.
+4) run the test suite file under the "edu.asu.hybridSim.test" package to make sure all tests are passed, which means the development environment has been properly set up.

 ##Core classes: